 If there is more generation than consumption, the voltage on the grid would rise to dangerous levels (a long traffic jam).
-To prevent this generation, plant is turned off until generation and consumption are matched.
+To prevent this generation, plant is turned off until generation and consumption are perfectly matched.
 This is a complex undertaking as there are several other factors involved (e.g. maintaining the 50Hz frequency).

 The size of the cable limits how much Power can be carried along the cable, the bigger it is the more Power it can carry.
 The unit of Energy (kWh) we consume is simply how much Power we draw through our electricity meter x how long we draw it for.
-Every time the capacity of the cable changes, there is a junction to transform the voltage (V) to the appropriate level, it arrives at ~230V for the residential consumer (~400V for 3-phase).
-This is referred to as the Low Voltage (LV) part of the distribution network.
+Every time the size of the cable changes, there is a junction to transform the voltage (V) to the appropriate level, it arrives at ~230V for the residential consumer.

 The electricity network evolved over many decades, it was designed like our road network with large generators along the 'motorways' with small streets eventually leading to consumers at the periphery.
 Renewable plant, apart from large off-shore wind farms, tend to be small generators mostly connected to the distribution network.
-Behind the electricity meter, PV systems are mostly connected to the smallest pipes, the LV pipes.
+Behind the electricity meter PV systems are mostly connected to the smallest pipes, the Low Voltage (LV) distribution network.

-Although theoretically a typical single-phase residential consumer could draw 10-30 kW of Power through their meter (~ 240 - 720 kWh of Energy in a day), this is not possible in practice.
+Although theoretically a typical residential consumer could draw 10-20 kW of Power through their meter (~360 kWh of Energy in a day), this is not possible in practice.
 The distribution network, cable and transformer capacities, are designed on the basis that not all consumer turn lots of appliances on at the same time, within certain exceptions referred to as Peak Periods.
 The total electricity generation currently supplying all consumers has some 'spare' generation, and more can be built over time.
 In section 1.3 of WPD's Electric Vehicle Strategy have suggested that they could distribute an additional ~35kWh per week per household under current plans.
-This is a fraction of the theoretical maximum.